1973 West Glamorgan County Council election

-The first election to West Glamorgan County Council and was held in April 1973.
+The first election to West Glamorgan County Council was held in April 1973.
 It was followed by the 1977 election.

 The new authority came into effect from 1 April 1974 following the division of the former Glamorgan County Council into three new authorities.

 Candidates

 A feature of the election was that the new authority replaced both the existing Glamorgan County Council and the Swansea County Borough Council.
 In addition, the number of borough and district councils within the new county was reduced to four, namely Swansea City Council, Afan Borough Council, Lliw Valley Borough Council and Neath Borough Council.
 In many cases members of the former authorities found themselves competing for a reduced number of seats.

 The Labour Party fielded candidates in every ward.
 A significant proportion of seats were contested by the Conservative Party and Plaid Cymru with fewer candidates fielded by the Liberal Party.

 In the Port Talbot area, Lord Heycock was returned unopposed but other Labour candidates faced opposition from Ratepayers and Tenant Association candidates.
 At Cwmavon, Alderman Mel John, serving mayor of the borough, contested the seat as a Progressive Labour candidate having failed to gain the official nomination.